 Regarding the Colares, it was designed to make a source cut through a mix because it generates a large amount of second-order harmonics, which can make a source sound bigger and more present without needing more gain.
 So Roswell’s goal is to make different-sounding microphones for different sources.

 I guess I’m not aware that we’ve consciously decided to put a marketing emphasis on the Mini K47, but that mic is like the gateway drug for potential Roswell customers; if they buy it, chances are they’ll come back and buy a Delphos and a Colares later.
 So in that sense it’s probably smart to spend a bigger piece of the marketing budget on the Mini K47.

 Sure.
 If you need a large amount of pre-amp gain to get a workable signal from your mic, then the pre-amp has a lot of opportunity to improve or degrade the sound.
 It’s generally true that inexpensive pre-amps sound good up to a certain percentage of their gain stage, but if you turn the gain knob past 60% or so, the pre-amp starts to sound noisy and distorted.
-For the vast majority of home recordists, this is a perfectly fine trade-off, because they can buy a $99 USB pre-amp that sounds great a low gain levels.
-So because Roswell mics have a fairly high output levels, they minimizes the need for high pre-amp gain, which would have been unfavorable with a cheap pre-amp.
+For the vast majority of home recordists, this is a perfectly fine trade-off, because they can buy a $99 USB pre-amp that sounds great at low gain levels.
+So because Roswell mics have fairly high output levels, they minimize the need for high pre-amp gain, which would have been unfavorable with a cheap pre-amp.
 Also, we’ve built great tone into the microphones themselves, so there’s no need to buy a boutique pre-amp to sweeten the signal chain.

 – Can I ask what some of Roswell’s biggest challenges have been thus far?